The forex trading week has come and gone.

 To summarize, the pound got a good ol’ fashioned beat-down because last week’s final bearish themes continued to play out at the start of the week and because the BOE’s lack of hawkishness was a disappointment.
 Although poor economic reports also played a minor role in pulling the pound lower.

 The Japanese Yen

-As usual, yen pairs were mainly tracking bond yields, particularly U.S. bonds yields, as you can see in the chart below.
-And if you wanna know why, I already discussed it in last week’s write-up, so go ahead and read it here.
+As usual, yen pairs were mainly tracking bond yields, particularly U.S. bond yields, as you can see in the chart below.

 Yen pairs and bond yields very noticeably decoupled on Monday, though, since bond yields were steady but the yen just plowed through its forex rivals.
 There was no direct catalyst, but the yen’s appreciation was probably due to profit-taking by yen shorts ahead of the BOJ statement and after two straight weeks of broad-based yen weakness.

 Speaking of the BOJ statement, it was a dud since the BOJ maintained its current monetary policy and didn’t really say or do anything that’s new or unexpected unless you count BOJ Shogun Kuroda’s implied jabs at Trump’s protectionist policy as new or unexpected.
 BOJ officials did upgrade their growth forecasts, though.
 Projections for CPI, meanwhile, were essentially unchanged.